 Plus size people do face increased risks, which is why open and honest communication between the patient and care provider is so important.
 When conversations about treatment leave the patient feeling ashamed or silenced, critical information may not be communicated.
 That’s not safe for anyone.

-At the start of this article, there’s a quote from Sarah, who has a BMI of 35 and is concerned she is at “high risk” for a stillbirth with her baby.
+Sarah, who has a BMI of 35 and is concerned she is at “high risk” for a stillbirth with her baby.

 What is the real risk when it comes to obesity stillbirth risks?

 Current research tells us that people with a BMI of 20 experience around 40 stillbirths per 10,000 pregnancies—a risk that can also be expressed as 0.4% or 4 stillbirths per 1,000 pregnancies.
 The research also tells us that this risk rises by 78% for people of Sarah’s BMI.

 That number sounds extremely high!
 So what does being 78% more likely to experience a stillbirth mean?

 First, it’s important to understand that this percentage is known as a relative risk—which means it is a rate compared to another rate.
 Knowing a relative risk can be helpful, but we also need to know the actual numbers we are talking about (called the absolute risk).

 In this case, Sarah’s absolute risk of having a stillbirth is 72 per 10,000, or 0.7%.
 This means there are around 7 stillbirths per 1,000 pregnancies for someone of Sarah’s BMI.

 So, at a higher BMI, her risk rises from 4 to 7 stillbirths per 1,000 pregnancies.
 Can you see how knowing the real number—the absolute risk–gives us a much different picture than knowing the relative risk of 78%?